 AIKIDO literally means "The Way of Harmony" It is essentially non-competitive and non-violent.
 It is regarded as a subtle and graceful martial art, effective but also suited for gentle people.
 It addresses moral values and offers a practical way of life.

 The Pretoria Aikikai (Aikido Association), incorporating TuksAikido, is affiliated to the Aikido Federation of South Africa (AFSA), a recognised authority for the teaching of Aikido in South Africa by the International Federation and the Aikikai Foundation, Tokyo, Japan.

-The club has close ties with Aikido groups in Japan, Italy, Guam, Great Britain, Hong Kong, New Zealand, Australia and Reunion.
+The club has close ties with Aikido groups in Japan, Italy, Guam, Great Britain, Hong Kong, New Zealand, Australia, Russia, China, Canada and Reunion.
 Seminars and exchanges take place at regular intervals.

 Beginners are always welcome.
-First-timers are encouraged to first observe a practice session and to get familiar with the objectives of the art before they enroll as members.
+First-timers are encouraged to first observe a practice session and to get familiar with the objectives of the art before they enrol as members.

 One joins TuksAikido by filling out the appropriate forms, available from the instructor and by paying the prescribed fees.

 Tuks Camerata gets high recognition - 07/03/2014

 Michael Barrett, composer and conductor of the University of Pretoria’s 71-member Tuks Camerata student choir, has been paid the high compliment of having one of his works published by the biggest international distributor of choral music.

 Report by UP's Prof Heyns considered in EU resolution - 05/03/2014